dask/dask/docs/source/optimize.rst

 ============

-Performance can be significantly improved in different contexts by making small optimizations on the dask graph before calling the scheduler.
+Performance can be significantly improved in different contexts by making small optimizations on the Dask graph before calling the scheduler.

 The ``dask.optimization`` module contains several functions to transform graphs in a variety of useful ways.
-In most cases, users won't need to interact with these functions directly, as specialized subsets of these transforms are done automatically in the dask collections (``dask.array``, ``dask.bag``, and ``dask.dataframe``).
+In most cases, users won't need to interact with these functions directly, as specialized subsets of these transforms are done automatically in the Dask collections (``dask.array``, ``dask.bag``, and ``dask.dataframe``).
 However, users working with custom graphs or computations may find that applying these methods results in substantial speedups.

 In general, there are two goals when doing graph optimizations:

 1. Simplify computation
-2. Improve parallelism.
+2. Improve parallelism

 Simplifying computation can be done on a graph level by removing unnecessary tasks (``cull``), or on a task level by replacing expensive operations with